Gutenberg-Labo/Otomanopee/README.md

 ## About Otomanopee / Otomanopee について

-Google Fonts version of "GL-Otomanopee", Japanese open source font inspired graphical letters in manga.
+Google Fonts version of "GL-Otomanopee," Japanese open source font inspired graphical letters in manga.
 The difference from the original distribution is as follows.

 * Licenced by **SIL Open Font License Version 1.1**